 Investigators who wish to house rodents in wire-bottom caging must submit a written scientific justification in their IACUC protocol for doing so.

 Role of the Animal Care Unit:

-Division of Animal Resources (DAR) animal care staff observe the rodents on a daily basis.
-If they note any abnormality, they contact the DAR veterinary staff to assess the animal.
-The DAR veterinary staff in consultation with the researcher will determine the proper course of treatment.
+DAR animal care staff observe the rodents on a daily basis.
+If they note any abnormality, they contact DAR veterinary staff to assess the animal.
+DAR veterinary staff in consultation with the researcher will determine the proper course of treatment.